 CVE Details is a good place to keep up on the patches.
-They consolidate vulnerability data from the National Vulnerability Database (NVD) and www.exploit-db.com.
+They consolidate vulnerability data from the National Vulnerability Database (NVD) and www.exploitdb.com.
 Another great site is Mitre's CVE site here.

-Here are 2 examples to give you some perspective on how many can contain:
+Here are 2 examples to give you some perspective on how many vulnerabilities a software can contain: